SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 MMT recognizes that the public purpose cannot be protected through laissez faire policies, and that some component of government spending needs to be targeted.
 Government *should be* picking some winners and losers, not all of them, not even most, but just what is needed to fulfill the broadly democratically defined public purpose.

-### Why the heck shoudl governemtn be picking winners and losers?
+### Why the heck should government be picking winners and losers?

 For a couple of reasons.
 1. As the representatives of "the people" governments have a responsibility to ensure something nebulous called "the public good."
 They cannot do so with a laissez faire hands-off approach that lets powerful market players dominate the world of finance.